surniaulula/wpsso-ratings-and-reviews/readme.txt

 **No templates to modify or update:**

-The WPSSO Ratings and Reviews add-on automatically extends the WordPress comments templates.
+The WPSSO Ratings and Reviews add-on automatically and dynamically extends the WordPress comments system without modifying any templates.

 Simply activate the plugin to enable the addition of ratings and reviews.